VirtusLab/ddd-public-materials/ddd-koans/README.md

 Mathematically speaking one whole note (**1/1**) is equivalent to two half notes (**1/2**)(**1/1** == 2***1/2**).
 Same rule applies for the rest of values.

+What is more, its value is a power of 2.

 ### Bars